-UAV External Airflow CFD Simulation by ANSYS Fluent Software
+UAV External Airflow CFD Simulation, ANSYS Fluent Training

 In this project, the airflow around a drone is simulated.

 This product includes Geometry & Mesh file and a comprehensive Training Movie.

 There are some free products to check the service quality.

 To order your ANSYS Fluent project (CFD simulation and training), contact our experts via [email protected], online support, and WhatsApp.